 I also include content-specific questions:

-- What are the steps a citizen must take in order to vote?
+- What are the steps a citizen must take to vote?

 - In what paragraphs does the author explain who reviews the laws?